kareila/clean-all-the-things/README.md

 ====================

 This software does not, alas, clean all the things.
-However, it is useful for helping one focus on which items are most in need of cleaning, so that all the things might be found to be reasonably clean at any given time.
+However, it is useful for helping one focus on which items are most in need of attention, so that all the things might be found to be reasonably clean at any given time.

 I am a Perl nerd, and I don't expect this software to be used by anyone but